There are many challenging goals.

 Barb Bouché is Director of Continuous Performance Improvement at Seattle Children’s Hospital.
 Her consulting practice and leadership efforts focus specifically on the tools, systems and principles that lead to lean transformation within the healthcare environment.
 Barb has been a key principle in the strategic plan and implementation of lean (CPI) management at Seattle Children’s since 1997.
 Barb has a BA from Chico State University in Family Studies and an M Ed. in organizational development from Seattle University.

-Beth Carrington is an independent consultant who works with client Advance Groups on their Toyota Kata management-routine learning, practice and deployment.
-Since 1999 Beth has been leading organizations in lean implementation, and has helped a diverse group of clients; small and large, repetitive and custom processors.
-Prior to consulting, Beth has over 20 years experience in leadership roles in the personal care, furniture and automotive industries.
-Beth is one of the University of Michigan and LEI Toyota Kata instructors.
+Beth is an Improvement Kata/Coaching Kata Instructor and Program Developer at LEI and other global organizations such as the University and Michigan.
+Since 2008 Beth has worked with organization’s deploying the Improvement Kata and Coaching Kata.
+Since 1999 Beth has been leading organizations in lean transformations helping a diverse group of clients; small and large, repetitive and custom processors in the manufacturing, healthcare, service and government sectors.
+Prior to consulting, Beth has over 20 years experience in leadership within the personal care, furniture and automotive industries.

 Bill Costantino was one of the very first employees at Toyota's Georgetown, KY auto plant where he worked as a Group Leader for seven years.
 He has subsequently worked for the last 17 years as an independent consultant, supporting companies making the transition to more lean ways of operating.
 He has consulted extensively across a wide range of clients in diverse industries.
 For the last 2 years, Bill has been collaborating closely with Mike Rother, author of "Toyota Kata".
 Mike & Bill have developed and now co-lead a three-day professional development workshop with the University of Michigan, teaching the underlying philosophy and critical routines of the Toyota Kata approach to management.
 Bill is also an LEI Toyota Kata instructor.